vrkansagara/LaraOutPress/README.md

 ### Code assumption

 This code is developed with the mind set of each request is filtered by this middleware.
-So most of the code will not be flexi.
+So most of the code will not be flexible by nature except configuration.

 Improvement and suggestion are always welcome.